-A cantilevered bench features three Iroko hardwood sections; its 80mm-high, solid profile reiterates the stone step's bare density, where steel beams were fitted into concrete walls, joined by cavities in wood segments.
+A cantilevered bench features three Iroko hardwood sections; its 80mm-high solid profile reiterates the stone step's copious density, where steel beams were fitted into concrete walls, joined by cavities in wood segments.
 This floating seating structure and its pared-down design elements generate graceful shadows and daylight interplays, expanding precious patio space with further legroom and a mellow lighting afterglow.
 We designed distinctive, interlocking garden paving patterns, producing an invigorating aerial perspective, augmented by rhythm at ground level.
 An asymmetrical path, formed amid dynamic planting borders, provides a backdrop for diverse foliage interlayers, where minimalist hard landscaping defines contrasting reductivism alongside thriving, softening woodland flora species.

 The garden's myriad of Japanese woodland specimens provide height and scale, while defining vital seasonal change.
 We integrated a broad range of our architectural garden design small tree favourites, such as Angelica, Katsura and Maple tree species, underplanted with drifts of Daylilies, Hostas, Primulas and Rodgersias.
 These deciduous trees are paramount in forming natural, organic cycles which sustain wildlife in many contemporary family gardens, where minimalist design layouts embrace subtle layers of foliar deciduousness cohesively, enhanced further by woody shrubs and herbaceous perennials.
 While the garden design's robust, minimalist framework remains uncluttered throughout the year, its distinct autumn and spring foliage invites nature into the private setting of a modern town garden.